A panoramic shot of the colonial city of Granada, Nicaragua at sunset.

 Masaya Volcano at sunset.
 Parque Nacional Volcán Masaya can be accessed via Granada and is the perfect afternoon excursion.

-For more like this, check out: 10 Wonderful Things To Do in León, Nicaragua
+Read more: 10 Wonderful Things To Do in León, Nicaragua

 What were your favourite things to do in Granada, Nicaragua?
 Did you have any questions?
 I would love to hear from you in the comments below!